-Our drug substance and drug product manufacturing are conducted at third-party contract manufacturing organizations, or CMOs, in India.
-All of our CMOs hold applicable licenses, certifications and/or approvals for cGMP manufacturing, analytical testing, packaging, and release operations from multiple drug regulation entities, including the U.S. Food and Drug Administration, or FDA.
+Our drug substance and drug product manufacturing are conducted at third-party contract manufacturing organizations, or CMOs, in India and the United States.
+All of our CMOs hold applicable licenses, certifications and/or approvals for cGMP manufacturing, analytical testing, packaging, and release operations from multiple drug regulation entities, including the United States Food and Drug Administration, or FDA.
 Each manufacturer has also been independently qualified through our own internal qualification processes.